laidbackware/vmware-lab-builder/var-examples/tanzu/vsphere-nsxt/README.md

 This will deploy NSX-T and enable Workload Management, aka deploy the Supervisor Cluster.

 ## Tested Versions
-- NSX-T 3.1.3
+- NSX-T 3.1.3, 3.2.3, 4.0.1
-  - NSX-T 3.2 has a bug where creation of the edge will fail, but then after a few hours start working
+  - NSX-T 4.1 is not currently supported due to breaking changes in the transport_zone module
 - vSphere 7.0 U3c

 ## Dependencies